 - Migratory and SARA-listed birds are present in the parks and may nest at locations visited by guided groups; the general nesting season for this area extends from approximately May 1 to August 25.
-Common Nighthawk (Chordeiles minor), a ground-nesting species has been observed nesting on the Prairie Creek, Clearwater Creek and Bunny Bar alluvial fans (Tate, pers. comm., 2017; Arnold, pers. comm., 2020). - Five bat species Little Brown Myotis (Myotis lucifugus), Northern Myotis (M. septentrionalis), both SARA-listed bat species, Long-legged Myotis (M. volans), Big Brown Bat (Eptesicus fuscus), and Hoary Bat (Lasiurus cinerus) have been recorded in both parks (Lausen et al., 2014; EDI, 2019), while the occurrence of two additional species Longeared Myotis (M. evotis) and Eastern Red Bat (L. borealis) has only been confirmed within Nahanni (Lausen et al., 2014).
+Common Nighthawk (Chordeiles minor), a ground- nesting species has been observed nesting on the Prairie Creek, Clearwater Creek, and Bunny Bar alluvial fans (Tate, pers. comm., 2017; Arnold, pers. comm., 2020). - Five bat species (including two SARA-listed species) Little Brown Myotis (Myotis lucifugus), Northern Myotis (Myotis septentrionalis), Long-legged Myotis (Myotis volans), Big Brown Bat (Eptesicus fuscus), and Hoary Bat (Lasiurus cinerus) have been recorded in both parks (Lausen et al., 2014; EDI, 2019), while the occurrence of two additional species Long-eared Myotis (Myotis evotis) and Eastern Red Bat (Lasiurus borealis) has only been confirmed within Nahanni (Lausen et al., 2014).
 As of 2019, two cave sites within Nahanni, including Grotte Valerie, have been confirmed as hibernacula for Myotis bat species and two additional sites are suspected (Horne and Critchley, 2020).
-Current evidence suggests that Grotte Valerie is likely used as a hibernaculum by five species: Little Brown Bat, Northern Myotis, Long-legged Myotis, Big Brown Bat and Longeared Myotis (C. Lausen and G. Horne, pers. comm., 2017).
-All caves in the park reserves are off-limits to visitors. - Grizzly Bear (Ursus arctos northwest population) have a widespread distribution throughout the parks (Weaver, 2006).
-However, grizzly bear encounters in the parks are relatively uncommon with between 0 and 10 sightings reported annually by visitors and park staff in Nahanni from 2010 to 2017 and 1-2 annual sightings reported in Nááats'ihch'oh from 2016 to 2017 (Nahanni National Park Reserve, 2017).
-The majority of grizzly bear sightings occur in areas of the park where food caches are provided for visitors to store food and other attractants Gahnihthah Mie, Nájlicho and Glacier Lake.
-With lower visitor numbers and no designated camping areas/food caches, Nááts'jhch'oh communicates notices of bear activity to visitors as early as possible.
+Current evidence suggests that Grotte Valerie is likely used as a hibernaculum by five species: Little Brown Bat, Northern Myotis, Longlegged Myotis, Big Brown Bat and Long-eared Myotis (C. Lausen and G. Horne, pers. comm., 2017).
+All caves in the park reserves are off-limits to visitors. - Grizzly Bear (Ursus arctos Western population) have a widespread distribution throughout the parks (Weaver, 2006).
+However, grizzly bear encounters in the parks are relatively uncommon with between 0 and 10 sightings reported annually by visitors and park staff in Nahanni from 2010 to 2017 and 1-2 annual sightings reported in Nááts'įhch'oh from 2016 to 2017 (Nahanni National Park Reserve, 2017).
+Most grizzly bear sightings occur in areas of the park where food caches are provided for visitors to store food and other attractants - Gahnįhthah Mįe, Náįlįcho and Glacier Lake.
+With lower visitor numbers and no designated camping areas/food caches, Nááts'įhch'oh communicates notices of bear activity to visitors as early as possible.
 In Nááts'įhch'oh, camping within 1km of hot springs is prohibited.
-This is in part due to the high observations of grizzly bear activity recorded on remote cameras.
+This is in part due to the high number of observations of grizzly bear activity recorded on remote cameras.
 Additionally, in accordance with Nahanni's Bear Management Plan, all reported bear observations are carefully reviewed by park staff to determine whether management action (e.g., public alerts, area closures, etc.) should be taken to prevent human-bear conflict.

-- Interaction with other SARA-listed species in the parks i.e., Collared pika (Ochotona collaris), Caribou (Rangifer tarandus boreal population) and Woodland caribou (Rangifer tarandus caribou Northern Mountain population) will be minimal as visitors either do not frequent habitats where these species are located or visitation does not occur during periods of significant congregation such as calving.
+- Interaction with other SARA-listed species in the parks i.e., Collared pika (Ochotona collaris), Caribou (Rangifer tarandus boreal population) and Woodland caribou (Rangifer tarandus caribou Northern Mountain population) will be minimal as visitors either do not frequent habitats where these species are located, or visitation does not occur during periods of significant congregation such as calving.
 No adverse effects are anticipated if the mitigation measures described in this screening are followed. - No SARA-listed vegetation species will be impacted.
 Nahanni Aster (Symphyotrichum nahanniense), a SARA-listed species, exists at various locations along the Flat and South Nahanni rivers (COSEWIC, 2014).
-Three of these populations are protected as Zone I Special Preservation (no public access except by permit or with Parks staff present) and the remaining four are in Zone II Wilderness areas (Parks Canada, 2010).
+Three of these populations are protected as Zone I Special Preservation (no public access except by permit or with Parks staff present) and the remaining four are in Zone II Wilderness areas (Parks Canada, 2020).